BART is facing a financial deficit

 BART is cutting costs*

-• A strategic hiring freeze on 56 positions (FY25 and FY26), saving $7.8M annually and impacting all levels, including management
+• A strategic hiring freeze on 56 positions (FY25 and FY26) with this count increasing each quarter, saving $7.8M annually and impacting all levels, including management

 • Renegotiated with unions to reduce near-term retiree healthcare costs